 There are several strengths to this work.
-This is a large, prospective multi-centre study establishing the prevalence of sarcopenia and myosteatosis in emergency surgical patients undergoing laparotomy.
+This is a large, prospective multi-centre study establishing the prevalence of sarcopenia and myosteatosis in unselected emergency surgical patients undergoing laparotomy.
 Secondly, the study used in-depth, observer-blinded, rigorous BC methodology to characterise muscle and adipose tissue.
 Thirdly, the study included all adults (>18 years) fulfilling NELA criteria for maximum generalisability.
 Fourthly, 30-day and 1-year mortality follow up was undertaken centrally using validated national records.
 A limitation was the absence of a conservatively managed patient group, to establish if the associations between body composition and mortality would still be apparent.
 Moreover, no attempt was made to collect other markers of frailty, nutrition, or anthropometrics.
 Additionally, patients were included using clinical diagnoses based on the NELA inclusion criteria producing heterogeneity and variability in diagnoses.
 A pathology-specific inclusion criterion would have resulted in a more homogenous dataset.
 Notably, nearly a sixth of the screened and recruited cohort were excluded due to poor CT technique (figure 2).
 The CT scans were only analysed once and in future could be validated by a second blinded assessor.

 Although there was not a statistically different mortality in those patients who were excluded for inadequate CTs compared to the study cohort (17.9% v 7.2% p=0.091), it is likely these patients are among those more unwell as their NELA score was higher (11.1% vs 4.4% p=0.048) and the most common reason for exclusion was inadequate contrast perfusion, likely due to poor cardiac output.
 Similarly, by nature of inclusion criteria we did not capture those patients who never underwent a CT scan who are also more likely to be sicker and have poorer outcomes.
 More work to understand the frailty phenotype of these populations is required.